defold/doc/docs/en/manuals/live-update.md

 ![Mona Lisa collection](images/live-update/mona-lisa.png)

-To have the engine load such a collection dynamically, we can simply add a collection proxy component and point it to *monalisa.collection*.
+To have the engine load such a collection dynamically, we can simply add a collection proxy component and point it to *`monalisa.collection`*.
 Now the game can choose when to load the content in the collection from storage into memory by sending a `load` message to the collection proxy.
 However, we want to go further and control the loading of the resources contained in the collection ourselves.

-This is done by simply checking the *Exclude* checkbox in the collection proxy properties, telling the bundler to leave any content in *monalisa.collection* out when creating an application bundle.
+This is done by simply checking the *Exclude* checkbox in the collection proxy properties, telling Defold to leave any content in *`monalisa.collection`* out when creating an application bundle.

 ::: important
 Any resources referenced by the base game package, will not be excluded.